jasonbisson/gcp_scc_validator/README.md

 ## Purpose

-The purpose of this repository is to demonstrate how our secure validator script can first detect an insecure infrastructure deployment in a development environment and then block the deployment in a production environment.
+This repository aims to help evaluate secure command center by detecting an insecure infrastructure deployment in a development environment.

 ## Prerequisites